Dana Miller-Cotto, Ph.D.

 Pronunciation: DAY-nuh mil-er k-OH-t-oh

 Welcome!
-I am currently an Assistant Professor of Early Childhood Education (Learning Sciences and Human Development Cluster) in the Berkeley School of Education (BSE) at University of California, Berkeley.
-Prior to joining the BSE, I was an Assistant Professor of Psychological Sciences at Kent State University.
+I am currently an Assistant Professor in the Berkeley School of Education (BSE) at University of California, Berkeley.
+Prior to joining the BSE, I was an Assistant Professor of Psychological Sciences at Kent State University in Kent, Ohio.

 I will be reviewing applications for PhD students to begin in Fall 2025 at UC Berkeley (applications are due in December 2024).
-Please contact me directly at [email protected] if you have additional questions about ongoing projects.
 If you have interest in working with me specifically, please note this in your application letter and explain how our interests align.
+For the sake of equity, I do not meet with prospective students before the official application deadline.

-Relatedly, I strongly advocate for undergraduate research experiences and welcome opportunities to work with undergraduates in my research.
+Relatedly, I strongly advocate for undergraduate research experiences and welcome opportunities to collaborate with undergraduates.
 If you are an undergraduate student who hopes to gain research experiences with me, please send me an email indicating your interest.

-Relatedly, I strongly advocate for undergraduate research experiences and welcome opportunities to work with undergraduates in my research.
+Relatedly, I strongly advocate for undergraduate research experiences and welcome opportunities to collaborate with undergraduates.
 If you are an undergraduate student who hopes to gain research experiences with me, please send me an email indicating your interest.

 "I am, somehow, less interested in the weight and convolutions of Einstein’s brain than in the near certainty that people of equal talent have lived and died in cotton fields and sweatshops".